How do you say short in french

 In the realm of linguistic studies, grasping the notion of conciseness is pivotal.
 The term under examination here denotes a state of being concise or minimal in duration or size.
 It is a descriptor often sought after in both written and spoken communication, emphasizing the importance of succinctness in conveying messages effectively.

-See also How do you say graduated in spanish
+See also How do you make a tool in little alchemy

 The French Equivalent: A Key to Expressive Economy